Creallies - 2025

 What I worked on :

-All data is serialized into JSON files, allowing for efficient save/load operations while keeping the structure human-readable and easy to debug.
+The entire dataset is serialized into JSON files, allowing fast and reliable save/load operations while keeping the structure human-readable and easy to debug.
+Each creature uses a custom serializable class storing stats, rarity, shiny state, and its origin zone, making the architecture naturally scalable.

 private class SavePokedex